xyrusgallito/Malaria-Cell-Detection/README.md

 ![grey_uninfected](https://github.com/xyrusgallito/Malaria-Cell-Detection/assets/32282729/b34ac748-d89e-4472-b3dc-9f742acc783c)

-The dataset consists of a total of 27,558 malaria cell images, comprising 13,779 parasitized cell images and 13,779 uninfected cell images.
+<p align="justify">The dataset consists of a total of 27,558 malaria cell images, comprising 13,779 parasitized cell images and 13,779 uninfected cell images.
 This balanced dataset provides an equal representation of both classes.
 However, the raw malaria cell images have varying sizes.
-Due to the limitations of the laptop used for this project, all images will be resized to 64 by 64 dimensions using a batch size of 48.
+Due to the limitations of the laptop used for this project, all images will be resized to 64 by 64 dimensions using a batch size of 48.</p>

 The Malaria dataset can be found and downloaded from this link: https://www.kaggle.com/datasets/iarunava/cell-images-for-detecting-malaria.
 Below figure shows the distribution of each label or set: